Trott/apis.ucsf.edu/README.md

 apis.ucsf.edu
 =============

-Node.js server for UCSF People Search API.
+Node.js server for web-friendly APIs

 * Author: Rich Trott
 * Copyright: Regents of the University of California